Ryank90/action-hugo-firebase-deploy/README.md

 ## Setting up Actions

 Within your repo select the `Actions` tab.
-Create a new workflow and paste the following:
+Create a new workflow and paste the following code:

 ```
 on: [push]